RamenVentures/Operating-Manual/processes/screening_questions.md

 # Screening Questions
 - What is this in one sentence?
-- Is this in Health or Planet (i.e.: improve the lives of billions)?
+- What industry is this in?
+Will it improve the lives of billions?
+  - Note: We look at companies in the following industries: Food, Water, Health, Energy, Environment, Housing, Social Justice, Education, and Employment.
 - Is this problem important, frequent, painful, and underserved problem?
 - Is this solution fundamentally new or 10x better than existing options?
 - Is this a huge or quickly growing market?